-Financial: Dana Wyss has employment relationships with Star View Adolescent Center, Nola Brantley Speaks, and Center for Trauma Training.
+Financial: Dana Wyss has employment relationships with Stars Behavioral Health Group, Center for Trauma Training, and Loyola Marymount University.
 She receives royalties as a published author.
 She is an exam writer at ATCB and reviewer for both ATCB and Accreditation Council for Art Therapy Education and Commission on Accreditation of Allied Health Education Programs.
 Dana Wyss receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Dana Wyss is a member of American Art Therapy Association and Association for Play Therapy.